AmrHMorsy/Ray-Tracing-Engine/README.md

 This project is open to contributions.
 If you have suggestions or improvements, feel free to fork the project, make your changes, and open a pull request.

-## License

-This project is licensed under the terms of the MIT license.
-For more information, see the LICENSE file.

 ## Acknowledgments

 This project has been a product of continuous learning and inspiration, made possible by a multitude of invaluable resources.